Speaker Topics

 Invited lecture, Trevor/Bowen Literary Summer School, Mitchelstown, Ireland

 Although married, Bowen lived most of her married life away from her husband.
-In this lecture, I explored the relationship between her independent life and the tangled history of Ireland.
+Bowen did not identify as a feminist.
+But I took this opportunity to explore the relationship between her life as an independent woman and the tangled history of Ireland.